michaelgobz/ACM/README.md

+# ACM
-# Acme Business Management System
+Acme Business Management is the project i used to learn C#  OOP